laddhashreya2000/Fake_News_Detection/README.md

 - We trained the model with only CNN backbone on IMDB movie rating dataset with labels being 1 and 0 i.e. Positive and Negative.
 - On doing the Sentiment classification on the text of our fake news dataset, we find that 65.3% of the news are negative news and 34.7% are positive news.
 3. Word Count Boxplot -
-- Mean Word count is 446.307
-- Minimum word count is 0
+- Mean Word count is 446.307 and standard deviation of the word count is 428.3
-- Maximum word count is 4849
-- 25% words have word count less than 163
-- 75% words have word count less than 621
+- 25% words have word count less than 163 and 75% words have word count less than 621
-- Standard Deviation of the word count is 428.3

 ## Preprocessing and Text Cleaning

 The text from every news article is processed before being fed into the model for training.
 The following steps were done in sequence.
-These tasks were performed using Regex and NLTK libraries.
+These tasks were performed using Regex library.
 - Removal of null and NAN values
 - Removal of website links and URLs
 - Removal of email addresses